ghartsel/RapidMarkup/README.md

     - Add the XSLT support for the new styles in the .xsl files.
 - Handle unmatched elements.
 - Add support for character style mapping (ex: T3).
-- Add XSLT support for other markup formats, such as other Markdown flavors and wikis.
+- Add XSLT support for other markup formats, such as AsciiDoc, other Markdown flavors, and the various wiki formats.